jdonaldson/golgi/Readme.md

 by `Router`.
 This method manages the lookup of the right function on Router, and invokes the function there.  *The Golgi "run" method requires some other parameters which we'll get in to soon.*

+Note that we passed the path in as a plain string.
+We constructed the Router instance, but that is only done once at initialization.
+No other allocations were necessary.

 # Fully Typed Path Arguments